 The best way to get a plan together is to work with an existing volunteer or group of volunteers.
 These are people who have experienced the current onboarding process and can shed light on what they believe could be missing or improved on.
 They could also help you develop an exhaustive job description so you don’t miss any position expectations.

 Now, let’s dive into a comprehensive list of 20 creative volunteer recruitment strategy methods:

 1. Refer a friend

 Your current volunteers are actually one of the best avenues for recruitment.
 Encourage them to refer a friend or family member who might be interested in signing up.
-If they love being part of your organization, they will love encouraging others to come and help out as well!
+If they love being part of your organization, they will also love encouraging others to come and help out.
 We all know how powerful word-of-mouth can be!

 2. Look for virtual volunteers